psrenergy/PSRClassesInterface.jl/src/PSRDatabaseSQLite/README.md

 # DatabaseSQLite

 Following PSRI's `OpenStudy` standards, SQL schemas for the `DatabaseSQLite` framework should follow the conventions described in this document.
+Note that this is a tool for creating and developing some kinds of applications.
+Not all tools will need to use this framework.

 ## SQL Schema Conventions